whylabs/whylogs/README.md

 ### Integrations
+(Insert Content Here)

 ### Dependencies

-See [requirements.txt](https://github.com/whylabs/whylogs-python/blob/mainline/requirements.txt) for the core requirements.
+For the core requirements, see [requirements.txt](https://github.com/whylabs/whylogs-python/blob/mainline/requirements.txt).

-For development environment, see [requirements-dev.txt](https://github.com/whylabs/whylogs-python/blob/mainline/requirements-dev.txt) for the development enviornment.
+For the development environment, see [requirements-dev.txt](https://github.com/whylabs/whylogs-python/blob/mainline/requirements-dev.txt).

 # Development/contributing
-Please take a quick look at [`DEVELOPMENT.md`](DEVELOPMENT.md) for more information on contributing to WhyLogs
+For more information on contributing to WhyLogs, see [`DEVELOPMENT.md`](DEVELOPMENT.md).